Icinga/icinga2/doc/8-migration.md

 Unlike Icinga 1.x with the 'notification_options' attribute with comma-separated state and type filters, Icinga 2 uses two configuration attributes for that.
-All state and type filter use long names or'd with a pipe together
+All state and type filter use long names OR'd with a pipe together

     notification_options w,u,c,r,f,s